Max1Truc/blog/content/posts/klipad-dump.md

 While trying some other random things, I executed `adb reboot bootloader`, which usually reboots the phone in a weird way, and gives access to something different from normal Android, and the recovery.
 I supposed it would give me some kind of fastboot mode or odin mode, which are other ways to send updates on most phones.
 I would maybe have the capability to unlock the tablet, and upload my own updates.

 However, all I saw was a black screen.
-As it was supposed to be some kind of reboot, and not a shutdown, I wired it to my Linux PC, and ran `lsusb` to show what devices are connected:
+As it was supposed to be some kind of reboot, and not a shutdown, I wired it to my Linux PC, and ran `lsusb` to see if I could talk with it:
 ```bash
 $ lsusb
 Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub